 Office of Fair Practice

 Annapolis MD 21401

-If you believe that you have been discriminated against with respect to a DNR program or activity, you may contact Mr. Allen to learn how and where to file a complaint of discrimination.
+If you believe that you have been discriminated against with respect to a DNR program or activity, you may contact the Office of Fair Practices to learn how and where to file a complaint of discrimination.

 Federal Authorities Legislation

 - Title VI of the Civil Rights Act of 1964;

 - Section 504 of the Rehabilitation Act of 1973; as amended by section 119 of the Rehabilitation, ComprehensiveServices, and Developmental Disabilities Amendments of 1997;

 - Title IX of the Education Amendments of 1972;